Pittsylvania County, Virginia

-Pittsylvania County is a county located in the Commonwealth of Virginia.
-As of the 2020 United States Census, the population was 60,501.
-Chatham is the county seat.
+Pittsylvania County is a county located in the Commonwealth of Virginia, United States.
+At the 2020 census, the population was 60,501.
+The county seat is Chatham.

 Pittsylvania County is included in the Danville, VA Micropolitan Statistical Area.

-The largest undeveloped uranium deposit in the United States (7th largest in the world) is located in Pittsylvania County. (see Uranium mining in Virginia.)
+The largest undeveloped uranium deposit in the United States (seventh largest in the world) is located in Pittsylvania County. (see Uranium mining in Virginia.)

 History

 Originally "Pittsylvania" was a name suggested for an unrealized British colony to be located primarily in what is now West Virginia.
 Pittsylvania County would not have been within this proposed colony, which subsequently was named Vandalia.

 Pittsylvania County was formed in 1767 with territory annexed from Halifax County.
 It was named for William Pitt, 1st Earl of Chatham, who served as Prime Minister of Great Britain from 1766 to 1768, and who opposed some harsh colonial policies of the period.

 In 1777 the western part of Pittsylvania County was partitioned off to became Patrick Henry County.

 Maud Clement's History of Pittsylvania County notes the following: